eridien/vscode-function-explorer/README.md

 - `⨉` This removes all function marks from the file.
 This icon is also available on every folder, removing all in the folder, and there is a selection in the top menu that removes all marks in all root folders in the workspace.

-- `▶` Since clicking on a file expands it showing its functions, you cannot click to open up an editor.
-This button does that.
+- `▶` Since clicking on a file expands it showing its functions, the click doesn't open an editor as the File Explorer does.
+This button does the equivalent opening.
 There is also a setting to bring up the editor whenever the file is expanded.

 - Each of these functions are also available in a context menu when the file is right-clicked.